codyngpriest/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 12. Update a state
 This is a script that changes the name of a State object from the database hbtn_0e_6_usa

+13. Delete states
+This is a script that deletes all State objects with a name containing the letter a from the database hbtn_0e_6_usa